Mexalucard0/esx-persistent-vehicles/README.md

 ## Installation

 Download from the releases tab in GitHub.
-Extract and place the enc0ded-persistent-vehicles in your resources folder.
+Extract and place the esx-persistent-vehicles in your resources folder.
 Start the resource.

 ```bash
 start esx-persistent-vehicles